 For years, the majority of VHS tapes weren’t valuable.
 Common titles, which were the ones you were most likely to recognize, sold for a few pennies online plus shipping.
 If you picked up a copy of Ferris Bueller’s Day Off on VHS at a garage sale for 50 cents, that was about what it was worth.

 You would think Star Wars tapes would be valuable, because they’re earlier copies of the movies than what’s available on DVD, and we all watched them until the tapes wore out.
 Certain editions can be valuable, but if you want the original Star Wars trilogy on VHS, you can probably afford it.

-Disney titles can tricky.
-Disney would pull titles from the market after a while to try to increase demand for them.
-There are rumors of Disney editions known as the Black Diamond editions selling for hundreds or thousands of dollars, but looking at sold listings, most of those high-dollar auctions only had one bid, which calls them into question.
+Disney titles can tricky because Disney would pull titles from the market after a while to try to increase demand for them.
+There are rumors of Disney editions known as the Black Diamond editions selling for hundreds or thousands of dollars, but looking at sold listings, most of those high-dollar auctions only had one bid, which puts them into the same questionable territory as Alex Madrid and Jose Uribe baseball cards.
 Some Disney titles are uncommon enough to sell for two figures, but many of them sell for under $10.

 I can remember a time when most VHS tapes were worthless.
 They’re getting more expensive now, but we’re still talking dollars in most cases.
 Not tens of dollars and certainly not hundreds of dollars, unless you have something really special.

 That stinks!
 Will VHS tapes ever be valuable?

 VHS tapes will always be like anything else.
 Not all vinyl records are valuable either.
 Titles that did poorly when they were new and that no one has nostalgia for today will never be worth all that much.